 How do you live a meaningful life?
 What is the self?
 Do you have free will or is everything determined?
 What is happiness?
 Why is there suffering in the world?
 Does anything have any meaning?
 Why do we value some things more than others?
-We explore these and similar questions with lectures and discussion on history, theology, philosophy, religious studies, comparative religion, neuroscience, and more.
+As a community, we explore these and similar questions with lectures and discussion on history, theology, philosophy, religious studies, comparative religion, neuroscience, and more.
 Participants share a commitment to life-long learning and a passion for exploring the ideas that philosophers and theologians have wrestled with since ancient times.

 ABOUT CENTRE PLACE